 Pensacola State College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.
-Pensacola State College does not require students to complete a senior project.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Pensacola State College has distance learning options for students who are interested in taking classes online.

 ✅ Pensacola State College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ Pensacola State College offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

-Pensacola State College does not require an internship for any students.
 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Pensacola State College does not require internships for students in any majors, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.
+While Pensacola State College does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Pensacola State College has an Army ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at Pensacola State College include: